 - Auger lever cable/rods

-Pulling and holding the auger lever causes the tensioner arm with attached idler pulley to apply tension to the belt consequently transferring engine power to the auger.
+Pulling and holding the auger lever causes the tensioner arm with an attached idler pulley to apply tension to the belt, consequently transferring engine power to the auger.
 Simple setup, right?

-Next, we’ll need to access the belt and check belt tension.
+Next, we must access the belt and check the belt tension.

 Accessing Snowblower Auger Belt

-First, we need to make working on our snowblower safe and to do that we’ll need to remove the plug wire.
-Pull and twist to remove, set it away from the spark plug.
+First, we need to make working on our snowblower safe; to do that, we’ll need to remove the plug wire.
+Pull and twist to remove, and set it away from the spark plug.

 The process for removing the belt cover is as follows:

-Remove two fastener bolts on either side (10mm or 13mm) Wiggle it loose and pull straight upwards
+Remove two fastener bolts on either side (10mm or 13mm).
+Wiggle it loose and pull it straight upwards

 Checking Snowblower Auger Belt Tension